flutter/website/src/docs/get-started/flutter-for/android-devs.md

 larger screens, and help scale your application UI.
 In Flutter, both of these concepts fall under the umbrella of `Widget`s.

-To learn more about the UI for building Activities and Fragements, see the community-contributed medium article,
+To 더 알아보기 about the UI for building Activities and Fragements, see the community-contributed medium article,
 [Flutter For Android Developers : How to design an Activity UI in Flutter](https://medium.com/@burhanrashid52/flutter-for-android-developers-how-to-design-activity-ui-in-flutter-4bf7b0de1e48).